 Appropriate disciplinary action will be taken against individuals not adhering to computing guidelines or found to have engaged in prohibited use of the College's computing system.
-Report misuse of college computers or network resources to the Information Technology Services helpdesk at helpdesk@src.edu.
+Report misuse of college computers or network resources to the Information Technology Services helpdesk.